 This year, after moving back to San Diego, I decided to add some greenery to my apartment.
 Part of the green/brown thumb battle is choosing the right plant for both your situation and home environment.
-I decided to start by playing it safe.
-I’m still a newbie when it comes to gardening and know that my lifestyle can only handle anything low maintenance.
+I decided to start by playing it safe – a beautiful Pothos houseplant was in the cards.
+I’m still a newbie when it comes to gardening, and I know that my lifestyle can only handle anything low maintenance.

 Nell has taught me well and I decided to get a Pothos as my first houseplant.
 Six months later, my dear Pothos is still going strong.
 If you’re new to the plant world then starting with this trailing houseplant will boost your confidence.

 11 Reasons Why Pothos Should Be Your First Houseplant